7 best payment systems for small business transactions in 2025

 Key features: Offline payments, mobile payments, fraud prevention, global payments

-Cost: no monthly fee; 1.7%–3.5% plus $0.30 per transaction.4
+Cost: No monthly fee; 1.7%–3.5% plus $0.30 per transaction.4

-The robust tool offers over 400 integrations, so businesses can build custom integrations with existing tools.
-Built-in reporting tools offer insights into company transactions and cashflows for simplified budgeting.
 Overall, Stripe provides comprehensive payment processing with a wide range of features and developer tools.
-But, Airwallex may be better suited to you if you’re also looking for robust cross-border solutions, such as competitive FX and transfers.
+But Airwallex may be a better fit if you’re also looking for robust cross-border solutions, including competitive FX and transfers.

 Square